 Once we combine the demand profile with the manufacturing model, we produce a time required profile which defines what work is required to produce the demand.
 Although this is not exactly capacity, if we compare the time required with the time available then we understand whether we have enough capacity and how much spare capacity we have – or we discover we don’t have enough capacity.
 Appropriate decisions can then be made.

-My next post covers managing capacity flexibility in make to order production environments.
+Be sure to visit my follow-up post, on managing capacity flexibility in make to order production environments.

 If you are interested in anything covered in this blog post, would like more details or have any questions, please feel free to contact me on email@example.com.